Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Data and Methods

 \subsubsection{Prediction and performance evaluation}

 To predict an outcome, we use the inference procedure described in Section \ref{sec_infer} to compute the distribution of the outcome variable given a trained model.
 The distribution of this variable can be used in various ways depending on the application: select the most likely outcome, rank the likelihoods of outcome values, or report the entire distribution.
+In the case of ordinal-valued outcome variables, a measure of distance is not easily defined.
+We chose to use absolute error since we are able to more readily interpret it than the squared error, which exaggerates larger errors.
 To evaluate prediction performance given the inferred distribution of an outcome variable $x$, $f\left(x\right)=f\left(x|\boldsymbol{x}_\textsf{in}\right)$ and the true value $x_{true}$, we compute the Expected Absolute Error (EAE) for Continuous and Ordinal variables,

 This is an expectation with respect to the distribution inferred by the model: $\mathbb{E}|X - x_{true}|$.
 For Categorical variables, we compute the probability of error

 The EAE can be computed for every outcome variable and averaged across patients.